No1Gaurav/Tkinter-python/README.md

-# Tkinter Login & Signup System
+# 🔐 Password Manager (Tkinter GUI)

 A clean and modern desktop application that implements a simple user authentication system with login and signup functionality.
 User credentials are securely stored in a database, and the system includes basic error handling and user validation.

+This application allows you to securely store and manage your passwords using either SQLite or MySQL as the backend database.

 ---

 ## 💡 Features

-- 🔐 Login and signup pages with form validation
+-  Login and signup pages with form validation
-- 💾 MySQL database integration for secure user data storage
+-  Save, view, and manage your credentials
+-  Two database options: SQLite (no setup needed) or MySQL
+-  Executable .exe files for quick launch without installation
-- 🧪 Basic error handling and duplicate user checks
+-  Basic error handling and duplicate user checks
-- 🖥️ Intuitive, user-friendly Tkinter interface
+-  Intuitive, user-friendly Tkinter interface
-- 📦 Organized, modular codebase for easy expansion
+-  Organized, modular codebase for easy expansion

 ---